How to change voter registration when you're moving out of state

 - Idaho, New York, North Carolina, Oklahoma: 25 days before the election

 - Virginia: 22 days before the election

 - Kansas, Maine, Maryland, Minnesota, New Jersey, Oregon West Virginia: 21 days before the election

 - Massachusetts and Wisconsin: 20 days before the election

 - Alabama, California, South Dakota: 15 days before the election

 - Connecticut: 14 days before the election

-- Delaware: The 4th Saturday before the election
+- Delaware: The 4th Saturday before a primary or general election or 10 days before a special election

 - Georgia: The 5th Monday before the election